hawkinsw/base-drafts/draft-ietf-quic-http.md

 3. optionally, trailing headers, if present (see {{!RFC7230}}, Section 4.1.2), sent as a single HEADERS frame.

+Receipt of DATA and HEADERS frames in any other sequence MUST be treated as a connection error of type H3_FRAME_UNEXPECTED ({{errors}}).

 A server MAY send one or more PUSH_PROMISE (see {{frame-push-promise}}) or DUPLICATE_PUSH (see {{frame-duplicate-push}}) frames before, after, or interleaved with the frames of a response message.
 These PUSH_PROMISE and